ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 **Request client secret name**: Enter the name of the request parameter that will contain the client application secret.
 Defaults to `client_secret`.

 **Token URL**: Enter the token endpoint URL where the client application will exchange an authorization code for an access token.
 Defaults to `http://localhost:8089/api/oauth/token`.

 **Token name**: Enter the request parameter name that will contain the access code.
 Defaults to `access_token`.

+##### Grant type - Client credentials

+**Publish to API Catalog**: The client credentials grant is a simplified authorization code flow optimized for clients that have arranged resource sharing from another server using a client ID and a client secret.
+Select whether to advertise this grant type in the API Catalog.
+It is the role of the OAuth authorization server to support it.
+Disabling excludes this grant type from the API Catalog.

+**Token URL**: Enter the token endpoint URL where the client application will exchange credentials for an access token.
+Defaults to `http://localhost:8089/api/oauth/token`.

+**Token name**: Enter the request parameter name that will contain the access code.
+Defaults to `access_token`.